victronenergy/dynamic-ess/README.md

 If you don't want this, set your ESS mode to _Optimized (without BatteryLife)_ and make sure to charge your battery manually periodically.

+## Error message when importing: Imported unrecognised types: ui\_template, ui\_group and ui\_tab

+If you get this error, you will need to install the `node-red-dashboard` nodes first.
+This can be done via the palette manager.
+Alternative is to delete the template-node from the flow.

+What this template node does is to create a link to the `/dess` url from the `/ui` page on your device.
+This allows you to access the Node-RED DESS implementation via VRM.

+# Other

 ## Restrictions

 Since beta release 3.20~17 there is a `com.victronenergy.settings` / `Settings/DynamicESS/Restrictions` field for setting certain restrictions to the system.
 Currently there are the following options: